Community Engagement

 Travel Grant -$1000 (maximum)

-Faculty who need funding to travel for a community-based conference presentation or project can request up to $500 for travel during the period of July 1, 2022 until April 15, 2023, or until our travel grants are exhausted.
-This is our only rolling deadline grant.
-Funds are limited and are on a first come, first served basis.
+Faculty who need funding to travel for a community-based conference presentation or project can request up to $500 for travel during the period of July 1, 2023 until April 15, 2024, or until our travel grants are exhausted.

 Downloadable Budget Form for All Grants: